gedbac/class4js/readme.md

 #### Inheritance

 Inheritance is a way to reuse code and to establish a subtype from an existing object.
 Constructor inheritance is also supported.
-To access parent's methods property *\_super* should be used.
+To access parent's method, argument *$super* should be used.
+It must be the first argument in method definition.
+*$super* argument is optional.

 __Example:__